ParticularLabs/NetCoreDemo/README.md

 ![EShop](images/HomePage.png)

-Purchase one of the products and not the log messages that appear in the various endpoint consoles.
+Purchase one of the products and note the log messages that appear in the various endpoint consoles.

 ## Monitoring the endpoints